abtv/dotfiles/README.md

 Cmd-0 Sublime (with opened todo.txt file)

 Don't open these apps in fullscreen mode and you will switch between them immediately.

+## Tmux

+Cmd-t create a new window

+Cmd-w close current window (or you can use C-d)

+Cmd-[ go to the left window

+Cmd-] go to the right window

+Cmd-f enters copy mode (use q or Enter to exit) and you can use vi movements (hjkl C-d C-u) and search

 ## Terminal aliases